Safer sex - condoms - Safer sex - condoms

 - Remind students of the take home message:

 To encourage better (and more) use of condoms we need:

 knowledge about how and why to use condoms

 life skills, including being able to communicate with a partner about having safer sex.

-An assessment task is linked to this video and activity.
+An assessment task is linked to this lesson and video - Safer sex quiz questions.

 Could I have it?
 A WA Department of Health website that offers young people free STI testing and information on STIs and BBVs.